acl-org/acl-anthology/README.md

 ```

 ### Database ###
-Run the following commands to initialaze the databse and run migrations:
+Run the following commands to initialize the database and run migrations:
 ```
 $ rake db:create
 $ rake db:migrate